Mount Lawley - Inglewood

 The employment landscape in Mount Lawley - Inglewood presents a mixed picture: unemployment remains low at 3.5%, yet recent job losses have affected its comparative national standing

-Mount Lawley - Inglewood has an educated workforce with professional services being prominent.
+Mount Lawley - Inglewood has a highly educated workforce with strong representation in professional services.
 Its unemployment rate is 3.5%.

 Frequently Asked Questions - Employment